alifirhas/cmdk-revision/src/520-535/527-Judment-fall-from-the-sky.md

 "Interesting..."
 Roy smiled and thought to himself "High Heaven has fallen to a Malthael, is it Imperius's turn now?
 Does he still want to get ahead of Auriel?"

 While Roy continued to fight with Imperius, he observed carefully.
-He found that Imperius was indeed the first person in the high-level heaven.
+He found that Imperius was indeed the first person in the High Heaven.
 Although there were signs of degeneration, the power of the Holy Light was still flowing continuously.
 His body overflowed and it seemed that he was still a little too hot to complete the last step.

-"Forget it, let me witness the fall of the high-level heaven!"
+"Forget it, let me witness the fall of the High Heaven!"
 Roy thought so, slammed into Imperius and knocked him out.

 After that, Roy returned to the state of chaotic body again, his body began to be filled with mist again, and his height was also rising.